sirrosh/prom2pld/README.md

 Microchip provides WinCupl free of charge to deal with ATFxxx PLDs, can be officially [downloaded here](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources)

+**IMPORTANT!**
-**IMPORTANT!** In order to compile the table function successfully you should turn on the Quine-McCluskey logic optimisation by pressing Ctrl+W (compiler options), "Minimisation" tab.
+In order to compile the table function successfully you should turn on the Quine-McCluskey logic optimisation by pressing Ctrl+W (compiler options), "Minimization" tab.
+You may also run out of nodes despite minimization, try turning on "Best for polarity" checkox in "Optimization" tab.